-Warwick Davis is 49 years old today.
+Warwick Davis was 51 year's old this February.
 In celebration of the actor, here are all of the roles he's had in the 'Harry Potter' and 'Star Wars' movies.

 The core 'Harry Potter' franchise

-Davis has had three roles in 'Harry Potter.'
+Davis has had three roles in all eight movies of the 'Harry Potter' series.
 Originally cast as an elderly-looking Filius Flitwick the Charms teacher in the first two movies, the professor got a youthful overhaul from 'Prisoner of Azkaban' onwards.
 It was a welcome change, making the character less goblin-like.

 Speaking of Goblins, Davis also played one of Gringotts bank-tellers in 'Philosopher's Stone.'
 Fast-forward six movies, and he then reprised his goblin role as the conniving Griphook in the final two 'Deathly Hallows' movies.